J-Emil-P/J-Emil-P/README.md

 - 🔭 I’m currently working on a mobile application
 - 🌱 I’m currently learning python, html, css and c#
-- 💬 Ask me about 3d printer stuff if you need help
+- 💬 Ask me about 3d printer stuff or tech support if you need help
 - 📫 How to reach me: email: emil.j.pettersson@outlook.com